-- Both read (RCLK) and write (WCLK) clocks should be free-running. - The clock frequency for both clocks should be between the minimum and maximum range given in Switching Characteristics on page 15.

-■ The ratio of RCLK to WCLK must be in the range of 0.5 to 2.
+- Both read (RCLK) and write (WCLK) clocks should be free-running. - The clock frequency for both clocks should be between the minimum and maximum range given in Switching Characteristics on page 16. - the ratio of RCLK to WCLK should be in the range of 0.5 to 2.
+For proper FIFO operation, the device must determine which of the input clocks RCLK or WCLK is faster.
+This is evaluated by using counters after the MRS cycle.
+The device uses two 10-bit counters inside (one running on RCLK and other on